JonasBchrt/cold-snapshot-demo/README.md

 Add the files from this repository to the cloned directory.

-Download [some exemplary data](http://agamenon.tsc.uah.es/Asignaturas/it/rd/apuntes/GPSdata-DiscreteComponents-fs38_192-if9_55.bin) to the cloned directory.
+Download some exemplary data to the cloned directory.
+Use the file *GPSdata-DiscreteComponents-fs38_192-if9_55.bin* from the *Extras Archive File* [here](https://extras.springer.com/?query=978-0-8176-4390-4).

 Run demo_cold_snapshot.py with Python 3, e.g., open a terminal and execute `python demo_cold_snapshot.py` in the cloned directory.